roman-milk/roman-milk.github.io/cvsn.md

  Since her daddy was watching, I went along, taking a couple of minutes of leisurely fucking before I was finally balls deep in her.
 Debbie lay down beside us and played with Amie's pussy.
 "You did good, sweetie.
 You can lick me anytime."
 She leaned over and kissed our friend while I picked up the pace, fucking that tight little butt a little more thoroughly.

  During a break with Deb, Amie smiled for me.
 "You like that, don't you Jack.
 You like my ass, I can tell.
 It's all yours, whenever you want.
 Fuck my dirty little butt-hole, Jack.
 Fill my ass with that gargantuan cock."
-Report_Story #3